collardeau/react-with-state-props/README.md

 ### seeds
 `PropTypes.array.isRequired`

-An array of seed objects that will initialize the Senna store, with **the following keys**:
+An array of seed objects that will initialize the store, with **the following keys**:

 #### name `PropTypes.string.isRequired`